zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 Remember that resources cost money and you should only leave things running as long as you need to complete the practical work.
 Machines or other resources found running for any significant period of time will be terminated.
 Persistent offenders will be locked out of the system.

-You are able to create your own account using a credit card and utilise free resource tiers on AWS.
+Alternatively, you can create your own owner account using your own credit card and utilise free resource tiers on AWS.

 ### [2] Make sure you can log into your account
 ### [3] Search and open Identity Access Management